oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 used by the Issuer to generate the digests over the salts and the claim values.

-The digest derivation algorithm identifier MUST be a value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [IANA.Hash.Algorithms] or HMAC algorithms in "Algorithmn Name" column in the IANA "JSON Web Signature and Encryption Algorithms" registry [IANA.JWS.Algorithms].
+The digest derivation algorithm identifier MUST be one of the following:
+- a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [IANA.Hash.Algorithms]
+- an HMAC algorithm value from the "Algorithmn Name" column in the IANA "JSON Web Signature and Encryption Algorithms" registry [IANA.JWS.Algorithms]
+- a value defined in another specification and/or profile of this specification

 To promote interoperability, implementations MUST support the SHA-256 hash algorithm.
-Other specifications and/or profiles of this specification may register additional algorithm identifiers.

 See (#security_considerations) for requirements regarding entropy of the salt, minimum length of the salt, and choice of a digest derivation algorithm.